Coming To Our Senses

 Isolation is another.

 And its not your fault.
-Often the systems within which we work push us past what is healthy for us.
+The larger systems within which we work can isolate us and push us past what is healthy.
 They ask too much of us.
 Our slowly evolved, biologically complex bodies need time to reset, recover, and then reconnect with others - often more time than we can give them.

-The retreat format offers ample time for experiential practice, mini-breaks to digest learning, and dialogue among participants as an anti-dote.
+This six week course offers ample time for experiential practice, mini-breaks to digest learning, and dialogue among participants as an antidote to these issues.

-That said, quiet learning and somatic exploration, while not a treatment for trauma, can sooth a traumatized or stressed nervous system.
+Quiet learning and somatic exploration, while not a direct treatment for trauma, can sooth a traumatized or stressed nervous system.

 Attending to yourself and including another person in your awareness is actually a natural thing, but it can get trained out of us or overcomplicated.
-The retreat aims to restore this natural ability.
+The course aims to restore this natural ability.

 Benefits of the process, according to my students, are: